sawsanshakir/classification-localization-sites-of-protein-into-known-classes/README.md

 forest algorithm and predict the 30% of dataset.
 The second trial was using class weights or cost sensitive learning.
 That what make random forest more suitable for this problem.
 The last experiment was resampling the training dataset with oversampling algorithm SMOTE and then training the random forest algorithm from balanced data.
-Class weighted random forest has shown an improvement better than the oversampling algorithm.
+Generally, the best result we got with the random forest and Class weighted random forest has shown an improvement better than the oversampling algorithm.